realtarget/traefik2-docker-stack/README.md

 #### http-to-https redirect middleware

 I use two entry points for each webservice.
 One for (unencrypted) http traffic and one for https.
-So we need to define a middleware in the docker labels for unencrypted port 80 acces.
+So we need to define a middleware in the docker labels for unencrypted port 80 access.

 ```
 # Entry point for http